Last Shout - Posted by: tsbaron - Mar. 27, 2011, 01:18:56 AM

 Programmer/Hacker; originally started work on this game and left us the Ys4 decompression code along with some notes/code analysis.
 The first to dump the script!

-• Dave Shadoff
+• David Shadoff

 Programmer/Hacker; wrote the Ys IV compression code and font hacked for 8x12 lowercase support!!
 Also, amazingly enough, he handled the ADPCM dump/insert utilities to allow for re-dubbing.